khoih-prog/NTPClient_Generic/README.md

 The [**NTPClient_Generic library**](https://github.com/khoih-prog/NTPClient_Generic) is designed to work in conjunction with the [**Arduino Time library**](https://github.com/PaulStoffregen/Time), which must also be installed on your system.
 This documentation assumes some familiarity with the Time library.

 The primary goal of the [**NTPClient_Generic library**](https://github.com/khoih-prog/NTPClient_Generic) is to enable the creation of an NTPClient to connect to NTP time-servers to get time and keep local time in sync.
-For ESP8266/ESP32, nRF52, SAMD21/SAMD51, STM32F/L/H/G/WB/MP1, Teensy, etc. besides AVR, using ESP WiFi, WiFiNINA, Ethernet W5x00, ENC28J60, LAN8742A, ESP8266/ESP32 AT-command WiFi.
+For **ESP8266/ESP32, nRF52, SAMD21/SAMD51, STM32F/L/H/G/WB/MP1, Teensy, etc. besides AVR, using ESP WiFi, WiFiNINA, Ethernet W5x00, ENC28J60, LAN8742A, ESP8266/ESP32 AT-command WiFi**.
 But whether hardware RTC or another time-keeping source is present is not mandatory, since the [**Time library**](https://github.com/PaulStoffregen/Time) library can function as a software RTC without additional hardware (although its accuracy is dependent on the accuracy of the microcontroller's system clock.)

 The examples will demonstrate how to get the UTC time from NTP server, then update the DS3231 RTC or local clock to make sure the time is perfectly correct.